HeinoPortfolio/MS_Comp_Sci/7 Full Stack Web Development/READMe.md

 # Full Stack Web Development

 Provided an introduction to full-stack web development, which involves three interwoven areas:

-- front-end web development,
+- Front-end web development,
-- back-end web development
+- Back-end web development
-- database support for the web application
+- Database support for the web application

-A modern web application framework will be studied, and projects implementing a full web application will be required.
+???? application framework was studied, and projects implementing a full web application were required.

 # Competencies
-Competencies and objectives completed in Module 1:
 -
 -
 -